jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.9 HighPassFilter
+#### 7.9.11 HighPassFilter

-Performs a high-pass filter on an input image.
+Performs a high-pass filter on an input image..

 *Parameters*: